elev8-consult/wavetable-server/README.calendar.md

 - Updates events on booking changes; removes events on cancel/delete.

 Troubleshooting
-- If events do not appear, verify the service account has access and `GOOGLE_CALENDAR_ID` is correct.
+- If events do not appear, verify the service account has access, `GOOGLE_CALENDAR_ID` is correct, and the credentials env vars are present at runtime.
 - Check server logs for warnings from the calendar sync helper.